CSMI – project need and benefits

-The Municipalities, AEP, and WID currently follow a set of procedures laid out in the legally binding “Western Headworks Stormwater Management Agreement” for mitigating impacts of emergency pumping.
-A request to discharge stormwater into the Western Headworks (WH) Canal requires an in-depth assessment of risk and liability, with respect to water quality issues within Chestermere Lake and downstream into the WID system.
+The municipalities, AEPA, and WID currently follow a set of procedures laid out in the legally binding “Western Headworks Stormwater Management Agreement” for mitigating impacts of emergency pumping.
+A request to discharge stormwater into the Western Headworks (WH) Canal requires an in-depth assessment of risk and liability, with respect to water quality issues within the WID irrigation reservoir known as Chestermere Lake and downstream into the WID system.
+Furthermore, AEPA requires limited Total Suspended Solids (TSS) in stormwater to increase water quality.
 Despite these management practices, stormwater discharge into the WH Canal creates management issues and challenges for the committee that oversees implementation of the Western Headworks Agreement, as well as environmental impacts to water quality and quantity.

 The regional CSMI System will provide an outfall for many of the areas that currently request emergency pumping into the WH and WID Canals.
-CSMI would reduce emergency pumping and keep stormwater out of irrigation canals and Chestermere Lake, providing significant improvement to the water management issues on the WH Canal, for users of Chestermere Lake and the WID.
+CSMI would reduce emergency pumping and keep stormwater out of irrigation main canals and reservoirs, providing significant improvement to the water management issues on the WH Canal, for users of Chestermere Lake and the WID.

-CSMI will largely eliminate stormwater contamination of high quality irrigation water flowing through the WID canals.
-Regional wetlands that are constructed as part of the CSMI system and implementation of Best Management Practices will enhance the quality of stormwater before it enters natural outlets, protecting aquatic ecosystems from negative stormwater impacts to water quality.
+CSMI will largely eliminate stormwater contamination of high-quality irrigation water flowing through the WID canals.
+Regional wetlands that are constructed as part of the CSMI system, implementation of Best Management Practices, and a water monitoring program will enhance the quality of stormwater before it enters natural outlets, protecting aquatic ecosystems from negative stormwater impacts to water quality.